 Narrow lane, Estellencs

-The pretty villages of the western part of Serra de Tramuntana are from south to north Estellencs, Banyalbufar, Valldemossa and Deia.
-I will show each of them in photos.
+There are pretty villages in the western part of the Serra, from south to north: Estellencs, Banyalbufar, Valldemossa and Deia.
+In the next we will show each of them in photos.

-Andratx is quite pretty as well but it’s more like a big city and and not yet in the mountains.
+Andratx is quite pretty as well but more like a big city and and not really in the mountain region.

-Soller and its harbor Puerto de Soller at the end of the route are very beautiful as well but I don’t have any good photos on them… And Fornalutx just east of Soller has been voted the prettiest village of Spain.
-Definitely worth a visit that too.
+Soller and its harbor Puerto de Soller at the end of the drive are super beautiful villages as well but until our next trip we don’t have any good photos on them, so sorry!
+Then, the tiny Fornalutx just east of Soller has been voted the prettiest village of Spain.
+Definitely worth a visit as well!

-But now back to our Mallorca mountains driving route, first Estellencs:
+But now back to the Mallorca mountain drive where the first is Estellencs:

 Estellencs

-Estellencs must be one of Mallorca’s prettiest villages.
+Estellencs, too, must be among Mallorca’s prettiest villages.
 It has a fantastic location towards evening sun.
 The village is all dry-stone houses, narrow lanes and tiny squares.
-And traditional green window-shutters.
+And traditional green window-shutters!

-It’s in the moutains but the 400 residents can walk down the hill to a small pebble beach.
+The village is pretty high in the mountains but the 400 residents don’t mind walking down the hill to the sea where they have a tiny pebble beach.

 A typical Estellencs village lane